-"Know Thyself" Socrates
+Know Thyself Socrates

-Self-awareness is the ability to manage emotions effectively.
-It includes being able to identify, understand, and regulate emotions, not letting your moods, impulses, or feelings dictate your behavior and negatively impact you and those around.
+Self-awareness is the capacity to identify, understand, and regulate emotions, not letting your moods, impulses, or feelings dictate your behavior and negatively impact you and those around you.
 Self-awareness also involves being able to focus your attention and energy deliberately and selectively on what's important at any moment, knowing and being able to work with your strengths and weaknesses, and being accountable for your actions, both intended and unintended.